Fulton2455/PortfolioWebsite/README.md

 # PortfolioWebsite
- A website designed to showcase my portfolio and other information that I deem interesting
+ A website designed to showcase my portfolio and other personal website information